What's the Difference Between a Condo and an Apartment?

 What's the Difference Between a Condo and an Apartment if You're a Renter?

-If you're a prospective renter, there's not much difference betweeen a condo and apartment.
-In reality, condo owners frequently take on a landlord role and rent out their units.
-When renting in a residential building with condos, the person who owns the unit is your landlord.
+If you're a prospective renter, there's not much difference between a condo and an apartment.
+Condo owners frequently take on a landlord role and rent out their units.
+When renting in a residential building, the person who owns the unit is your landlord.
 Meanwhile, apartment buildings offer numerous rentals under the same management or ownership.

 What's the Difference Between a Condo and an Apartment if You're a Buyer?